About Us

 Get to Know America’s State Parks

 Stephen T. Mather, the first director the National Park Service, envisioned that the states and the federal government needed to work together to develop a great national system of parks.
 By working together the nation would develop a national system of parks that would be the envy of the world.
+With 312 million visits in 2022 to the national parks, 1.18 billion visits a year are made to state and national parks.

 As Mather said, “Who will gainsay that the parks contain the highest potentialities of national pride, national contentment, and national health?
 A visit inspires love of country; begets contentment; engenders pride of possession; contains the antidote for national restlessness…He is a better citizen with a keener appreciation of the privilege of living here who has toured the national parks.”